-Walking through the doors to the beautiful space that is 5th Street one thing is blindingly obvious: this is a place that has been created with a lot of care.
-Care for the stunning fit out (formerly a fruit and vegetable warehouse before being transformed by owners Chris Penny, Jonathan Spark, Sam Stewart and Max Perry), care for the staff who stand smiling and proud, care for the delicious food and drink being delivered to each table and last but not least, care for each visitor who walks through the door – ensuring they feel welcome, comfortable and valued.
+Walk through the doors of the beautiful 5th Street and one thing is blindingly obvious: this is a place that has been created with a lot of care.
+Care for the stunning f (formerly a fruit and vegetable warehouse before being transformed by owners Chris Penny, Jonathan Spark, Sam Stewart and Max Perry), for the smiling and proud staff, for the delicious food and drink delivered to each table and finally, care for each visitor who walks through the door – ensuring they feel welcome, comfortable and valued.

-With this amount of consideration and care for a dining experience, it’s not wonder 5th Street is an outstanding spot for evening dining and is a favorite for locals and visitors to Christchurch.
+With this amount of consideration and care for a dining experience, it’s no wonder 5th Street is an outstanding spot for evening dining and is a favourite among locals and visitors to Christchurch.

-The brainchild of the team behind the much loved Sydenham cafe Hello Sunday, 5th Street specialises in memorable evening dining which it offers seven days a week, making the “where shall we meet for dinner?” question extremely easy to answer.
+The brainchild of the team behind the much loved Sydenham cafe Hello Sunday, 5th Street specialises in memorable evening dining seven days a week, making the “where shall we meet for dinner?” question easy to answer.

 5th Street is guaranteed to become a favourite for anyone who visits and should be placed very high on the “to visit” list.

-Words by Jane Lyons & Photography by Nancy Zhou
+Words by Jane Lyons & Photography by Jerome Warburton & Nancy Zhou

 Grizzly Baked Goods